 It doesn’t get much easier than these Bacon Cheddar Pinwheels.
 Just three ingredients and about 15 minutes and you’ve got a delicious snack that will satisfy hungry kids or party goers.

-Roll up the dough lengthwise as shown in the picture above, into a log shape, then cut the log into one inch thick pieces.
-Arrange them on a cookie sheet covered with parchment or foil and pop them in the oven for about 12 minutes.
+- Roll up the dough lengthwise as shown in the picture below, into a log shape, then cut the log into one inch thick pieces.
+Arrange them on a cookie sheet covered with parchment paper or foil and pop them in the oven for about 12 minutes.

 - 1 can Pillsbury Refrigerated Crescent Dough